Cempl/http-server-ws/README.md

 	• only for Windows x64
 	• HTTP (1.1) persistent connection
 	• implemented protocol support WebSocket (RFC 6455)
 	• independent and parallel processing of all requests
+	• integrated data base SQlite

 #Compile and run